-'Bad' behaviour: dealing with your dog’s behaviour problems
+Bad behaviour: dealing with unwanted behaviour in dogs

-Thankfully, most of what we see as bad behaviour can be fixed with some positive training.
-Our dogs love spending time with us and given the right guidance will quickly learn the ‘good’ behaviours we want to see from them.
+Thankfully, many troublesome behaviours can be fixed with some reward-based training, teaching our dogs calmness and ways to cope with changes, showing them what behaviours we want from them.
+Our dogs love being with us and given the right guidance, will quickly learn the ‘good’ behaviours we want to see from them.

 - Pulling on the lead